GururajMunnalli/seaminaction/trunk/README.txt

    resources/*-ds.xml
    resources/glassfish-datasource.xml

+You update these paths across the entire example code base by running the following command, supply the location where the Seam in Action sample code resides on your harddrive in the -Dhome setting:

+   ant rehome -Dhome=C:/projects/seaminaction

+Please use forward slashes, even on Windows, to avoid backslash gymnastics.

 Course directory databases for Open18
 --------------------------------------

 Chapter 2 mentions that the DBA provides you with an H2 database that will be used to create the course directory module of the Open18 application.
 Those two archives are located in the databases/ directory.

    open18-db-initial-empty.tar.gz - A database with only the golf course directory schema